woocommerce/woocommerce-gateway-amazon-pay/readme.txt

 == Changelog ==

 = 2.0.4 - 2021-xx-xx =
-* Fix - Interference when subcsriptions' payment changes to other payment method.
+* Fix - Interference when subcsriptions' payment method changes to other payment method.

 = 2.0.3 - 2021-06-15 =
 * Fix - Issues with state level handling of shipping zones.